 Similar to Motorist PA, for Bantuan Ikhlas Supreme Extra Coverage, a separate Cover Note shall be generated.
 Hence for Bantuan Ikhlas Supreme and Motor Cover Note, Service Tax and Stamp Duty shall be calculated separately

-Yearly Contribution from the Rule / Rating Engine
+Yearly Contribution from the Rules and Rating Engine

 The default Period of Cover for the Cover Note issued from the Front end System will be one Year.